jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 * [Erector Sets](https://en.wikipedia.org/wiki/Erector_Set)

 ## Cooking
-One of first blogs featured cooking – [Knock Knock … Who’s There?]( https://jhumelsine.github.io/2023/08/21/knock-knock-whos-there.html).
+One of my first blogs featured cooking – [Knock Knock … Who’s There?]( https://jhumelsine.github.io/2023/08/21/knock-knock-whos-there.html).

 Meals are a composite of dishes, which are a composite of ingredients, which are a composite of molecules, which are ….

-How far do we take breakdown components into composites?
+How far do we take the decomposition of components into composites?
 Where do we stop?

 “If you wish to make an apple pie from scratch, you must first invent the universe.” – [Carl Sagan]( https://www.youtube.com/watch?v=5_vVGPy4-rc).

-With all deference to Carl Sagan, we don’t have to go that far, which I’ll address later.
+With all deference to Carl Sagan, we don’t have to go that far as we'll soon see.

 ## Life to Chemistry
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/201_Elements_of_the_Human_Body-01-body.jpg/558px-201_Elements_of_the_Human_Body-01-body.jpg" alt="Elements of the Human Body" title="Image Source: https://commons.wikimedia.org/wiki/File:201_Elements_of_the_Human_Body-01-body.jpg" width = "40%" align="right" style="padding-right: 35px;">